RiskWi$e Project – Theme 2 Managing Phosphorus in the Farming System (Enterprise Agronomic Decisions)

 Theme 2: Phosphorus savings in Farming Systems – what risk?

-The Participatory Action Research (PAR) process identified phosphorus (P) management as a priority amongst the grower and advisor community.
+The Participatory Action Research (PAR) process identified phosphorus (P) management as a priority amongst growers and advisors in the area.
 With nitrogen work underway, P is the next largest, unavoidable expense for growers.
 In the target area (wider Griffith region) many of the soils have Colwell P values >40 mg P/kg soil.

-As a result, Ag Grow Agronomy will test P saving decisions to inform risk/reward and profit by testing P application methodologies to establish:
+As a result, Ag Grow Agronomy is testing P saving decisions to inform risk/reward and profit by testing P application methodologies to establish:

 - if short term input cost savings can be achieved with little or no risk to profit outcomes and